Mayaanadhi: Production

 The film is jointly scripted by Dileesh Nair and Syam Pushkaran both of whom have previously associated with Aashiq Abu in several films.
 The seed for the film came from director-cinematographer Amal Neerad, a friend of Aashiq and Syam.
 Neerad narrated in one of their meetings something that he had heard while living in Bombay.
 Neerad himself had initially wanted to direct the story for his short film in the 5 Sundarikal anthology.
 But later he put it on hold and proceeded with another script.
 Syam adapted Neerad's story to a more familiar surrounding for Mayaanadhi.

 Tovino Thomas was announced as the male lead for the film in February 2017.
 Aashiq wanted to cast a new face as the female lead and model-turned-actress Aishwarya Lekshmi was selected through audition.
 Aishwarya had already debuted in films early in the year playing the female lead in Njandukalude Nattil Oridavela.
 According to Aishwarya she never had to put any extra effort for portraying the role as the director and script writers would brief situations well.
 Cast includes Aparna Balamurali and Leona Lishoy.

-The shooting of the film started in May 2017 .The first schedule was shot in Madurai and Kodaikanal and second leg of shooting was completed at Kochi.
+The shooting of the film started in May 2017.
+The first schedule was shot in Madurai and Kodaikanal and the second leg of shooting was completed in Kochi.
 Other locations include Bekal and Dhanushkodi.